The degeneration formula for stable log maps: Geometric setup and the main result

 where $\op{ev}$ denotes respectively the evaluation map for the $n$ marked points.
-The following is our main result (proved at the end of \S\ref{mainproof}). \begin{theorem}[Cycle version of the degeneration formula] We have
+The following is the main result and will be proved at the end of \S\ref{mainproof}. \begin{theorem}[Cycle version of the degeneration formula] We have